 The Soldiers Field tract (18.14 ac) was purchased by the Pa Chautauqua Association in 2018.
 An Advisory Committee, formed in late January 2019, includes volunteer representatives from seven Mount Gretna area neighborhoods.
 Representatives are Jennifer Besse, Tom Clemens, Kristi Donahue, Ned Gibble, Sid Hostetter, Marla Pitt and Jackie Zimmerman.
 The Committee meets monthly and provides input, advice, knowledge and resources to the Pa Chautauqua Board of Managers.
-Board members who serve on the Committee are Jeanette Leid and Mike Sherman.
+Board members who serve on the Committee are Jeanette Leid and Sarah Minnich.

 Work continues to close our two grants and receive remaining grant funds from The Conservation Fund and the PA Department of Conservation and Natural Resources (DCNR).
-Grant closings will hopefully be completed by the end of first quarter 2020.
+Grant closings will hopefully be completed by the end of 2020.
 A grant application to the PA Department of Community and Economic Development (DCED) to restore walking paths, build a pedestrian bridge and overflow parking area was not chosen for funding in the 2019 grant cycle.
 The Pennsylvania Chautauqua Foundation expects to apply to DCNR and DCED this April for funding this same project.

 Volunteer activities, public walks and programs are being discussed and planned.
 Efforts to remove invasive species, plant trees and shrubs and other beneficial projects will commence as the weather improves toward the end of winter.
 Members of the Soldiers Field Volunteer Brigade will be notified of future activities.
 To be added to the Brigade mailing list please contact MDSherman01@comcast.net.